-The JADE product is not currently "cluster-aware".
-As a result, a cluster fail-over when a JADE database is open will most likely result in a database recovery when the system restarts after fail-over.
+The Jade Platform is not currently "cluster-aware".
+As a result, a cluster fail-over when a Jade database is open will most likely result in a database recovery when the system restarts after fail-over.
 When planning clustered configurations, you should take special care to meet the storage requirements documented under "Storage Requirements", later in this document.